 Mesón Rincón de Rodri — Though this tapas bar is located a bit further out than most of the others on this list, it is incredibly worth venturing out to as it was one of our favourite places we ate in all of Spain, not just Granada.
 This seafood bar offers delicious freshly caught tapas and raciones at affordable prices.
 They also give you an incredibly generous portion for your included tapa.
 If you like seafood, then you absolutely cannot miss this place in Granada.

 Cafe Bar Los Arcos — This is a wonderful local bar in Granada, not located too far from the Granada Cathedral.
-They have a friendly staff and their included tapas are generously sized.
-You can also order 1/2 and full portions of their house specialties.
+They have friendly staff and their included tapas are generously sized.
+You can also order 1/2 and full portions of their house specialities.

 Bodega Del Gallo — This is a great local spot to visit on any tapas crawl.
 Popular with a young crowd, they have a hip decor but operate like a more traditional tapas bar.
 They have explicit rules that they don’t allow you to choose or change the tapa you’re given and you also cannot order an extra one without another drink.
 Besides this, the food is fantastic and the atmosphere is great.